Skip to content ↓

 English

-Our focus texts will be Octopus Shoktapus, The Emporer’s Egg and What The Ladybird Heard.
-Through these texts we will compose and rehearse sentences orally and sequence the sentences to form short narratives which we will then write.
-In our writing we will create settings, characters and plot.
-We will write for different purposes including fictional personal experiences and fictional narratives.
-We will also re-read writing to check it makes sense.
+Our focus texts will be Rapunzel by Bethan Woollvin and The Princess and The Wizard by Julia Donaldson.
+Through these texts we will draft and write by composing and rehearsing sentences orally and sequence sentences to form short narratives.
+In our narrative work, we will create settings, characters and plots.
+We will write for different purposes, including fictional personal experiences and fictional narratives.
+We will also re-read our own writing to check if it makes sense.

 When reading, we will begin to increase familiarity with a range of books, explain and discuss understanding and discuss the sequence of events in them.
-We will answer and ask questions about what has been read.
+We continue to develop our prosody, and we will answer and ask questions about what has been read.

-In phonics sessions we will revise graphemes, tricky and high frequency words from Phase 3 and 4.
-We will also introduce new Phase 5 graphemes and tricky words for reading and spelling.
+In phonics sessions we will revise graphemes, tricky and high frequency words from Phase 5 and look at alternative pronunciations of graphemes.

 Maths